fharper/speakerkit/abstracts.md

 _Characters: 746_

+#### Shorter Abstracts

+If you want to be successful in your cloud native journey, a good Kubernetes-native continuous deployment (CD) tool is indispensable.
+There are some interesting choices out there, Argo CD being one of the best.
+In this talk, let’s surf the sync waves together, and learn the intrinsic parts of using Argo CD to deploy, and manage applications on your clusters.
+We’ll explore the insightful web UI, but also play with the CLI for terminal lovers.
+You’ll also end up with a broader comprehension of GitOps through the lenses of Argo CD while improving your application lifecycle management (ALM).

+_Characters: 594_

 #### Tagline

 If you want to be successful in your cloud native journey, a good Kubernetes-native continuous deployment (CD) tool is indispensable.
 Argo CD being one of the best, we'll learn the intrinsic parts of using it to deploy, and manage apps on your clusters.